didiersmith/steve/chapters/traffic-law-humiliation-rituals.md

 "I have some fertility theories," Stacy said.

+##### YOU ARE HERE

 Russell chuckled.
 Of course she did.

 "Chemicals," she said flatly.
-"They mess up your hormones.
-Also," she added somewhat more quietly, "they cause cancer."
+"Endocrine disruptors.
+They mess up your hormones.
+They need to be banned."

 "Overblown," responded Russell.
 "There isn't any solid evidence behind that.
 People aren't having kids because of the economy."

+"Chemicals also cause cancer," Stacy continued.

+"It's not the damned chemicals," Russell said.
+"It's entirely due to material conditions.
+Quality of life.
+Housing affordability."

 Stacy responded that his opinions were "midwit."